 Mail fraud is a serious federal offense that involves using the mail as a means of conducting (or attempting to conduct) a scheme to defraud others of property or money.
 Mail theft or mail fraud may result in a fine of up to $250,000, along with imprisonment.
 If the fraud was perpetrated against a financial institution, the convicted may face a prison sentence of up to 30 years, along with a fine of up to $1,000,000.

 We are a law firm whose attorneys are experienced in dealing with cases in federal court.
-Even in the face of serious federal charges, our defense attorneys will use all their resources and experience to fight for our clients’ rights.
+Even in the face of serious federal charges, our white collar crime attorneys will use all their resources and experience to fight for our client’s rights.
 We understand just how serious mail fraud charges can be, and as such we take care to provide aggressive legal counsel for these federal offenses.

 A Los Angeles mail fraud defense lawyer at our firm can meet with you to discuss your charges and determine how we can help.
 We can review your particular situation, as well as what information federal agencies and prosecutors have gathered against you in order to assess the severity of penalties you may face and the strength of the government’s case.
 When you work with a federal defense lawyer at our offices, you will experience first-hand our true commitment to our clients and our perseverance in handling federal cases.

 Contact a Los Angeles mail fraud defense attorney today!